 ax86 variant critique

 ax86 (T. Blumenbach) has produced vector versions of Terminus.
 However, these look absolutely atrocious due to weird orientations of outline segments.
-(For example, see this outline for the AT sign.)
+It is an inherent property of the potrace program to treat features smaller than 3 (or so) pixels like that.
+For example, see this outline for the AT sign in ax86-terminus version 4.49 (4.49.1?):

 The Consoleet OTF versions do not have these problems — segments are always on a multiple of 45°.